ZhiZe-ZG/devilutionX-ZZMod/docs/building.md

 Download the 32bit MinGW Development Libraries of [SDL2](https://www.libsdl.org/download-2.0.php) and [Libsodium](https://github.com/jedisct1/libsodium/releases) as well as headers for [zlib](https://zlib.net/zlib-1.2.12.tar.gz) and place them in `/usr/i686-w64-mingw32`.
 This can be done automatically by running `Packaging/windows/mingw-prep.sh`.

 ```
+# Only tested on Ubuntu 22.
+This won't work on Ubuntu 24.
 sudo apt-get install cmake gcc-mingw-w64-i686 g++-mingw-w64-i686 pkg-config-mingw-w64-i686 libz-mingw-w64-dev
 ```